khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Component health evaluation.md

 1. Create a thread for each criteria to document your findings
 1. Update the status in the description for each criteria (choose a single status from the list below)
 1. Update relevant Pajamas (design.gitlab.com) sections
+1. Create any necessary follow up issues
+1. Close this issue

 ## Health criteria